adyxax/www/content/docs/gentoo/lxd.md

 ---
 title: "LXD"
-linkTitle: "LXD"
-weight: 1
-description: >
-  How to setup a LXD server
+description: How to setup a LXD server on gentoo
 ---

+## Introduction

+I have used LXD for many years successfully, I was never satisfied with the docker way of doing container images pulling who knows what from who knows where.
+Until recently I managed full machine containers running Alpine Linux and was very happy with the simplicity of it.

+## Installation

 {{< highlight sh >}}
 touch /etc{/subuid,/subgid}